ThePersonalDev/wpkanban/README.md

 - Install [NodeJS](https://nodejs.org/en/)
 - Install [Vue CLI](https://cli.vuejs.org/) globally with: `npm i -g @vue/cli`
 - Install project dependencies with: `npm i`

+## Setup

+- Add this repo into your <a href="https://localwp.com/">local WordPress</a> sites `/wp-content/plugins/` folder and activate the plugin
+- `npm run dev` - Starts local development on localhost:8080.
+This loads a dummy WordPress dashboard.
+You'll need to build the project for it to reflect in your actual WordPress
+- `npm run build` - Builds the project into `/dist`, which is loaded by the plugin

+## How it works
+- JavaScript files are compiled from `./src/` into `./dist` with `npm run build`
+- WordPress loads `./index.php`, which enqueues the required scripts
+- Boards are just CPT categories, and Lists are subcategories.
+Cards belong to Lists which belong to Boards